tkubica12/MicroHack-AppInnovation/solutions/ch01/README.md

 - Add example docker CLI commands to README on how to build container and run it with mapped volumes to data folder in this project and by leveraging SQL_CONNECTION_STRING set in env and passed as env into docker
 ```

-[Dockerfile](./Dockerfile) should placed into ```dotnet/``` folder for build, for run you would tycali run from root (depending on how you do volume mapping).
+[Dockerfile](./Dockerfile) should be placed into the `dotnet/` folder.
+You typically run the `docker build` from that folder or the repo root depending on how you map volumes.

-## Step 3: Create Azure Container Registry and use task to build container there
+## Step 3: Create Azure Container Registry and build the container there
-First ask GitHub Copilot to add Azure Container Registry into your Bicep template and deploy it.
+Ask GitHub Copilot to add an Azure Container Registry (ACR) to your Bicep template and deploy it.

 Here is example starting prompt:
 ```